Meghan Markle Dons Bouncy Blowout Curls And Bare Shoulders During Her Trooping The Colour Debut

 People Magazine notes it wasn’t just the gorgeous bouncy blowout curls that had all eyes on Meghan’s new hairstyle – it was her perfect bare shoulders she opted to show off during the annual parade ceremony.

-According to Meghan’s wedding hair dresser Serge Normant, there is a method to that signature messy bun Markle frequently wears!
+According to Meghan’s wedding hairdresser Serge Normant, there is a method to that signature messy bun Markle frequently wears!

 “It’s a messy bun, we call it.
 Messy in a controlled way — making sure it doesn’t become a whole mess after a few hours!
 Her style is so easy and not contrived. wasn’t about reinvention.
 She has a beautiful head of hair and is gorgeous, so it was just easy.”

-According to People Magazine, Meghan’s decision to wear a bare-shouldered Carolina Herrera dress during the parade is a break from style protocol as royal women traditionally opt for wearing longer sleeves during the ceremony.
+According to People Magazine, Meghan’s decision to wear a bare-shouldered Carolina Herrera dress during the parade is a break from style protocol as royal women traditionally opt for wearing long sleeves during the ceremony.
 So, it wasn’t too surprising for Meghan to have so many eyes on those gorgeous bare shoulders during the ceremony.

 Wow, Meghan Markle looks incredible at her first #TroopingtheColour. pic.twitter.com/1EgEJMF3n9